opendilab/DI-engine/nervex/docs/source/quick_start/index.rst

     learner.call_hook('after_run')

-For more information, please take a look to ``Wrapper & Hook Overview``
+For more information, please take a look to ``Wrapper & Hook Overview`` doc.